 Clients that visit the One Stop Center may also be eligible for CSBG services provided through Two Rivers Regional Council of Public Officials.
-Services offered are Scholarships, food pantries, Thrift Store clothing, emergency services and training certification assistance.
+Services offered are Scholarships, food pantries, Thrift Store clothing, emergency services and training certification assistance, these services are available and provided on-site at the Quincy Workforce Center.
 Each household is required to complete an application with a CSBG caseworker to determine eligibility.
-Referrals are made to the appropriate program and/or agency for services that CSBG does not offer.
+CSBG outreach orientation and intake, skills assessment, individual employment plan and career planning, Referrals are made to the appropriate program and/or agency for services that CSBG does not offer.
 Each county has an outreach office and are open on certain days.
 In Adams County the agency address is 107 N 3rd St., Quincy; Brown County is 206 S.W.
 Cross, Mt.
 Sterling; Pike County is 120 S. Madison in Pittsfield and Schuyler County is 233 N. Congress in Rushville.

+Western Illinois Regional Council CSBG becomes a contributing partner this year.
+Their contributions to the One-Stop Center will be cash.
 One Stop Center clients may be eligible for certain CSBG funded services and should call the WIRC-CAA office to determine income eligibility.
 CSBG funded services could include and are not limited to food, clothing or training certification assistance and require the completion of an application with required documentation to be funded.
 A client may be eligible for additional services from the CAA as well, such as energy assistance, which can be determined dependent upon need.
 Applications are taken by appointment and are generally taken at the WIRC-CAA office located at 223 South Randolph, or an outreach site, scheduled within the four counties of Hancock, Henderson, McDonough and Warren, during the busiest part of the LIHEAP season.
 Referrals from partners via a phone call will be the best way to coordinate services.

-Senior Community Services Employment Program (SCSEP) - National Able Network, Quincy Regional Airport, 1645 Highway 104, Quincy, IL 62305....Phone: (855) 994-8300 or (217) 294-5003.....email: scsep@nationalable.org or kcolgrove@nationalable.org The partner organization commits to work in conjunction with the WIB, One-Stop Operator and all other Partners in coordinating an integrated, coordinated service strategy for delivering workforce services in LWA14.
+Senior Community Services Employment Program (SCSEP) - National Able Network, Quincy Regional Airport, 1645 Highway 104, Quincy, IL 62305.
+Phone: (855) 994-8300 or (217) 294-5003 Email: scsep@nationalable.org or kcolgrove@nationalable.org The partner organization commits to work in conjunction with the WIB, One-Stop Operator and all other Partners in coordinating an integrated, coordinated service strategy for delivering workforce services in LWA14.
 As outlined on the local Services Matrix, SCSEP will provide Outreach, Intake, and Orientation, Skills Assessment and Referral and coordination with other programs through direct service.